LawrenceLoz/FormulaShare-DX/README.md

  - Complete post-installation steps described in [Technical configuration](#technical-configuration)

 This is the simplest and most convenient way to introduce FormulaShare for your organisation.
 The package can be installed in a few clicks and is kept up to date through an automated release process.
 Since the app has been security reviewed, it's given its own set of limits and won't contribute to most limits in your org.

-### Deploy directly to a sandbox or production
-_Best for_: Getting source code into your own environment using traditional development methodologies
- - Clone or fork the repo, and use VS Code, Salesforce DX command line or another tool to deploy the source files to your org
- - Complete post-installation steps described in [Technical configuration](#technical-configuration)
- - Optionally, call execute FSSampleAppDataGenerationService.run(_noTestDonations_) to generate a set of test data in the sample app

-This is the simplest way of getting source files into an org with your configuration and the ability to view and edit components.
-If you'd like to contribute enhancements or fixes, just fork the repo, deploy, retrieve your changes, create an issue in GitHub and submit a PR.

 ### Deploy to a scratch org without using the namespace
 _Best for_: Working independently on contributions or custom versions using a scratch org workflow